 The College's ability to admit all applicants may be determined by the total number of applicants and the availability of suitable premises.
 While all reasonable steps will be taken to ensure there is the capacity to examine all applicants the College will prioritise applications in the very unlikely situation that it is necessary.

-Part 1 written or Part 2 oral examinations
+FRCPath Part 1 written or FRCPath Part 2 oral examinations

-There is no prioritisation of applicants for any Part 1 written examinations or Part 2 oral examinations.
+There is no limit to the number of candidates for any of the FRCPath Part 1 written examinations or FRCPath Part 2 oral examinations.

 Practical examinations